Find relevant freight labels and customs documents below.

 The shipment list must be included with parcel no. 1 where a collective invoice is used.
 The list must contain information about which parcel numbers belong to the shipment and their respective delivery addresses.

-Authorization for export using the DPD service to the USA, Serbia and Bosnia-Herzegovina
+Authorization for export using the Parcel service to the USA, Serbia and Bosnia-Herzegovina

-When exporting using our DPD service, it is the responsibility of the recipient to pay the import declaration, customs duty and VAT on deliveries to certain destinations.
+When exporting using our Parcel service, it is the responsibility of the recipient to pay the import declaration, customs duty and VAT on deliveries to certain destinations.

 Some recipient countries require an authorization, Power of Attorney, from the recipient as a guarantee that they are liable to pay fees such as import declaration charges, customs duty and initial VAT before the parcel can be delivered.